Type 84 mine: Operational history

 On 7 May 2011, C.J.
-Chivers of the New York Times reported military forces loyal to Muammar Gaddafi scattered Type 84 Model A mines with magnetic fuses across the port of the disputed Libyan city of Misrata to threaten the city's sole route for evacuation and supplies.
+Chivers of The New York Times reported military forces loyal to Muammar Gaddafi scattered Type 84 Model A mines with magnetic fuses across the port of the disputed Libyan city of Misrata to threaten the city's sole route for evacuation and supplies.
 Delivered by a "Chinese-made variant of a Grad rocket", the mines were deployed at around 2100 or 2200 at night on 5 May.
-An estimated of at least 20 mines or 31 mines were dispersed across the port.
+An estimate of at least 20 mines or 31 mines were dispersed across the port.
 A rebel truck patrolling the port hit two of the mines, injuring both men inside, with one seriously wounded.
 The incident was later confirmed by Human Rights Watch.

 Also in Libya, Type 84 mines were also found in the coastal town of Dafniya by DanChurchAid (DCA) and in the city of Sirte by the Swiss Foundation for Mine Action (FSD).
 In November 2011, two DCA staff were injured while trying to neutralise a mine in Dafniya and had to be hospitalised.
 In March 2012, a DCA international deminer was killed by another mine while clearing buildings of explosives in Dafniya.

 As of April 2014, the Syrian “Dignity Brigade” was in possession of Type 84 mines and components in the Golan Heights of the Syrian governorate of Quneitra, according to a video posted by the group, which depicted the submunitions.

 As of December 2016, the Shura Council of Benghazi Revolutionaries were reportedly in possession of Type 84 mines, when Libyan National Army forces found an unused example left behind in the Ganfouda district of Benghazi in Libya.